ljmarquezg/platzi-angular-store/todoapp/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Deploy to Firebase (after configuring Firebase CLI and your project):
+Follow these steps to deploy your app to Firebase Hosting:
+- #### 1.
+Install Firebase CLI
+  - You need Firebase CLI (a command-line tool) to host your site with Firebase Hosting.
+Run the following npm command to install or update to the latest version of the CLI:
+  `npm install -g firebase-tools`
+- #### 2.
+Initialize the Project
+  - Open a terminal window and navigate to a root directory for your web app (if you don’t have one, you should create it).
+- #### 3.
+Login to Google
+  - Run `firebase login` command to log in
+- #### 4 Start the Project
+  - Run `firebase init` command in the root directory of your app:
+- ### 5 Deploy to Firebase Hosting
+  - When you have everything ready, deploy your web app.
+Place the static files (e.g., HTML, CSS, and JS) in the app’s deployment directory (the default directory is dist/todoapp/browser).
+Then, run this command from the root directory of your app:
+  `firebase deploy`

 ## Further help